 The fair value of time deposits, loans and non-current trade receivables and non-current trade payables corresponds to the present value of the cash flows under consideration of the risk-weighted interest rates appropriate for the periods plus creditworthiness impairment.
 In this context, material input factors that cannot be observed are the discount for the credit risk of the counterparty and the discount for the own non-performance risk.
-An increase (reduction) in the discount of 5 per cent for the counterparty credit risk would reduce the fair values of non-current trade receivables by $\leq 22$ thousand (increase of $\leq 41$ thousand) and non-current lease receivables by $\leq 41$ thousand (increase of $\leq 41$ thousand).
-An increase (reduction) in the discount of 5 per cent for own credit risk would reduce the fair value of non-current lease liabilities by $\leq 6$ thousand (increase of $\leq 6$ thousand), and the fair value of the loans would decrease by $\leq 22$ thousand (increase of $\leq 22$ thousand).
+An increase (reduction) in the discount of 5 per cent for the counterparty credit risk would reduce the fair values of non-current trade receivables by ≤ 22 thousand (increase of ≤ 22 thousand).
+An increase (reduction) in the discount of 5 per cent for non-current lease receivables by ≤ 41 thousand (increase of ≤ 41 thousand).
+An increase (reduction) in the discount of 5 per cent for non-current lease liabilities by ≤ 6 thousand (increase of ≤ 6 thousand), and the fair value of the loans would decrease by ≤ 22 thousand (increase of ≤ 22 thousand) (increase of ≤ 22 thousand).